 Vic Wright: a mystic and teacher of the ancient ways.
 Many of you know her through her work with the Stone People, or as “The Rock Lady.”
 Vic has been a student and teacher of the Craft, metaphysics, palmistry and graphology for most of her life.
 One of her greatest joys comes from teaching people how to grow through observation, self exploration and discovery.
 Vic can be reached at Rainbowdragonenterprises@yahoo.com

 Nora Cedarwind Young is a Certified Death Midwife, Green Burial Educator, and Hospice Chaplain in Washington State .
 She educates others about the healing value of home funerals, green burial and family directed choice at end-of-life.
 Nora has been featured in many books and articles about end-of-life, the green burial movement, and end-of-life planning and paperwork.
 Her article “End-of-life Preferences for Wiccans, Pagans and Nature Spirituality Practitioners” appeared in the "Journal of Hospice and Palliative Nursing."
 She is most happy teaching three or four day intensives for small groups that bring the traditions home to communities who wish to care for their beloved dead.
-She can be reached at: www.thresholdsoflife.org
+Nora died on June 14, 2019

 Oberon Zell-Ravenheart co-founded the Church of All Worlds in 1962.
-First to apply the terms "Pagan" and "Neo-Pagan" to the newly emerging Nature Religions of the 1960s, and through his publication of the Green Egg (1968-1975; 1988-96), Oberon was instrumental in the coalescence of the Neo-Pagan movement.
-In 1970, Oberon formulated and published the theology of deep ecology which has become known as The Gaia Thesis.
-Oberon is the primary sculptor of the Mythic Images Collection, producing museum-quality replicas and beautiful original altar figurines of Gods, Goddesses, and mythological creatures.
+First to apply the terms "Neo-Pagan" to the newly emerging Nature Religions of the 1960s, and through his publication of the Green Egg (1968-1975; 1988-96), Oberon was instrumental in the coalescence of the Neo-Pagan movement.
+In 1970, Oberon is the primary sculptor of the Mythic Images Collection, producing museum-quality replicas and beautiful original altar figurines of Gods, Goddesses, and mythological creatures.